 1) Remodel or finish your basement

 A ready-to-live-in basement is a huge boon to your home’s livable square footage and value.
 It will be one of the most cost- and time-intensive home improvement jobs but can increase the value of your home at 70% ROI.
 This means if you spend $10,000 on finishing your basement, you can expect a $7,000 increase in your home’s value.
 The average cost to finish a basement is $15 per square foot.
 The cost goes down if you do it yourself and increases if you hire a contractor.
 The quality of materials, your plans for the space, and extra features like a kitchenette or bathroom, determine the price as well.

 Basements hold humidity significantly longer than other parts of a home.
 Combat the negative effects of humidity with porcelain tile floors.
+You can also try to make use of non-conventional flooring to make your basement stand out.
+Composite wood usually used in outdoor decks can add a cozier vibe to your basement.
+You don’t have to worry about maintenance since the material is a mix of wood fiber, plastic, and straw making it durable but still giving you the look and feel of hardwood.
+While traditionally used outside, composite woods are versatile enough to be used in any part of your home.
+Just something to look into if you want an alternative to tiles.
 They are non-porous and easy to clean.
 Once you have the tile you want and the right tile tools, installation is DIY-able.
 Whether you are interested in making your basement into a workout room, an extra bedroom, or a game room, the increased finished square footage will attract buyers.
 If you can afford to invest in your basement, it is worth it for the financial return.